DanChaltiel/crosstable/tests/testthat/_snaps/effects.md

     Output
       Effect part 1 - by=cyl6
     Code
-      crosstable(mtcars3, -model, by = any_of(.x), effect = T, effect_args = args)$effect %>% table %>%
+      crosstable(mtcars3, -model, by = any_of(.x), effect = T, effect_args = e_args)$effect %>% table %>%
         as.data.frame()
     Condition
       Warning:
-      Problems occured when calculating crosstable effects (glm-logit):
+      Problems occured when calculating crosstable effects (glm-logit): i "glm.fit: fitted probabilities numerically 0 or 1 occurred" and "collapsing to unique 'x' values"
-        'glm.fit: fitted probabilities numerically 0 or 1 occurred' and 'collapsing to unique 'x' values' You might want to check for complete separation or extreme outliers.
+      * You might want to check for complete separation or extreme outliers.
-      Applying `forcats::fct_rev()` to some columns might help too.
+      * Applying `forcats::fct_rev()` to some columns might help too.
       Warning:
-      An *error* occured when calculating crosstable effects (glm-logit):
+      An error occured when calculating crosstable effects (glm-logit): i "need at least two non-NA values to interpolate"
-        'need at least two non-NA values to interpolate' You might want to check for complete separation or extreme outliers.
+      * You might want to check for complete separation or extreme outliers.
-      Applying `forcats::fct_rev()` to some columns might help too.
+      * Applying `forcats::fct_rev()` to some columns might help too.
+    Message
+      Error (glm-logit: "need at least two non-NA values to interpolate") Condition
       Warning:
-      A problem occured when calculating crosstable effects (glm-logit):
-        'glm.fit: fitted probabilities numerically 0 or 1 occurred'
+      A problem occured when calculating crosstable effects (glm-logit): i "glm.fit: fitted probabilities numerically 0 or 1 occurred"
-      You might want to check for complete separation or extreme outliers.
+      * You might want to check for complete separation or extreme outliers.
-      Applying `forcats::fct_rev()` to some columns might help too.
+      * Applying `forcats::fct_rev()` to some columns might help too.
       Warning:
-      A problem occured when calculating crosstable effects (glm-logit):
-        'glm.fit: fitted probabilities numerically 0 or 1 occurred'
+      A problem occured when calculating crosstable effects (glm-logit): i "glm.fit: fitted probabilities numerically 0 or 1 occurred"
-      You might want to check for complete separation or extreme outliers.
+      * You might want to check for complete separation or extreme outliers.
-      Applying `forcats::fct_rev()` to some columns might help too.
+      * Applying `forcats::fct_rev()` to some columns might help too.
       Warning:
-      Cannot calculate crosstable effects for variables 'cyl3', 'dummy', 'dummy_na', 'dummy_na2', and 'dummy2'
+      Cannot calculate crosstable effects for variables `cyl3`, `dummy`, `dummy_na`, `dummy_na2`, and `dummy2`
     Output
                                                                                                                              .
       1                                   Difference in means (Welch CI), ref='FALSE'\nTRUE minus FALSE: -1.44 [-4.62 to 1.74]